-Minato Sakamoto is a Japanese composer born and raised in suburban Osaka.
-He composes music to express something of the human experience, including seemingly mundane and personal occurrences.
+Minato Sakamoto is a Japanese composer from Osaka.
 His compositions practice the unserious seriously, fuse spontaneous and organic qualities, and demonstrate a clear connection to the past.

-Minato is also a railway addict who constantly wastes his time to explore unique railways all over the world.
+Minato is a Japanese chess lover and Accredited Meteorologist of Japan Meteorological Agency.
+As a railway addict, Minato constantly wastes his time to explore unique railways in the world.
 Favorite composer: Johannes Brahms.
 Favorite locomotive: China Railway DF4 Type.

 Two (TOO) Beautiful Photos by Faith Wen (US) and by XieJHao (China)